dotnet/extensions/src/Libraries/Microsoft.Extensions.AmbientMetadata.Application/README.md

 # Microsoft.Extensions.AmbientMetadata.Application

-This provides runtime information for application-level ambient metadata such as the version, deployment ring, environment, and name.
+This flows runtime information for application-level ambient metadata such as the version, deployment ring, environment, and name.
+This information can be useful to enrich telemetry.

 ## Install the package